WIP revision of one of the flight boards

 My hatred for I2C was born after working with the BNO055, a cheap IMU that's

-a "feature" called clock stretching, where if a peripheral device needs the host
+called clock stretching, where if a peripheral device needs the host

 to wait, it can pull the SCK line low until it's done.